Video Shows Missile Apparently Shooting Down Ukrainian Airlines Flight 752 Over Iran, ‘New York Times’ Reports

 As The Inquisitr reported on Wednesday afternoon, early evidence identified by aviation journalist Jeff Wise strongly indicated that the plane crashed as the result of a missile strike, rather than “engine failure,” which was the initial assessment given by Iranian officials.

-But on Wednesday, according to a Reuters report, western intelligence sources — including a Canadian security source — said they saw “no signs” that the plane had been the victim of a missile strike.
-They offered no details, however, as to what led them to rule out a shootdown — a judgment that has apparently been reversed less than 24 hours later.
+On Wednesday, according to a Reuters report, western intelligence sources — including a Canadian security source — said they saw “no signs” that the plane had been the victim of a missile strike.
+They offered no details, however, as to what led them to rule out a shootdown, a judgment that has apparently been reversed less than 24 hours later.

 Delivered To Your INBOX